ben-thomas20/Soundcloud_Shuffle/README.md

 SoundCloud's internal `api-v2` directly, so the sample space is every track you have ever liked.

-It runs in a side panel styled like a mobile music player, with an animated "hexdump" ASCII backdrop rendered from the current track's artwork.
+It runs in a side panel styled like a mobile music player.

 ![True Shuffle side panel](docs/demo.png)